Possession of Drug Paraphernalia Charge

 Charges for possession of drug paraphernalia are outlined in section N.J.S.A.
 2C:36-2 of the Criminal Code, which reads:

 It shall be unlawful for any person to use, or to possess with intent to use, drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, ingest, inhale, or otherwise introduce into the human body a controlled dangerous substance, controlled substance analog or toxic chemical in violation of the provisions of chapter 35 of this title.
 Any person who violates this section is guilty of a disorderly persons offense.

 As mentioned in the body of the statute, possession of drug paraphernalia is considered a disorderly persons offense in New Jersey, meaning that these cases will adjudicated in the local municipal court associated with the alleged offense.
 Penalties for a conviction may include any of the following:

-- Up to months on the county jail
+- Up to 6 months in the county jail

 - A maximum fine of $1,000.00